runpod/docs/docs/sdks/python/endpoints.md

 This allows all calls to pass through your Endpoint Id with a valid API key.

-In most situtaitons, you'll set a variable name `endpoint` on the `Endpoint` class.
+In most situations, you'll set a variable name `endpoint` on the `Endpoint` class.
 This allows you to use the following methods or instances variables from the `Endpoint` class:

 - [health](#health-check)